IBM/cloudpakforintegration-workshop/docs/exercise-api-connect/README.md

 ## Step 2: Import the OpenAPI definition file into API Manager

-2.1 Go to your Workshop Information page and click on the API Connect component link. (**Note:** if you no longer have the Workshop Information page available see:  TODO - put link to instructions here).
+2.1 Go to your Workshop Information page and click on the API Connect component link. (**Note:** if you no longer have the Workshop Information page available see [these instructions](../pre-work/README.md)).

   [![](images/nav-to-apic.png)](images/nav-to-apic.png)

   **Note:** This API Connect installation use self-signed certificates so you will have to click through any browser warning and continue to the URL.

-2.2 Click on **Common Services user registry**
+2.2 Click on **Common Services user registry**.
+Then click **Default authentication**.

   [![](images/apic-csur.png)](images/apic-csur.png)

-2.3 Login with the credentials for API Connect on the Workshop Information Page
+2.3 Login with the credentials for API Connect on the Workshop Information Page.

+**Note:** API Connect takes times to load the first time.
+Please be patient on the first screen while it initializes.

 2.4 Click on the **Develop APIs and Products tile**